Priyankabhale07/Priyanka-SeleniumFramework/README.md

 -> After cloning repository, open command prompt and navigate to workspace location where repository is placed

 -> Run below command ( prerequisite - java 1.8 and maven is installed)

-mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/HomePageTest.xml or mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/CompanyPageTest.xml or mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/LoginPageTest.xml or mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/ContactPageTest.xml
+To run CompanyPage tests use below command 9remove quotes before use) -------- 'mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/CompanyPageTest.xml'

+or To run HomePage tests use below command -------------------------- 'mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/HomePageTest.xml'

+or To run LoginPage tests use below command -------------------------- 'mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/LoginPageTest.xml'

+or To run ContactPage tests use below command  --------------------------- 'mvn clean test -Dsurefire.suiteXmlFiles=src/main/resources/ContactPageTest.xml'

 Run any command w.r.t. test suite for that respective screen.
 We can also add all these 4 suites in one masterTestng and execute it for bulk execution.